IM (1995); GM (1997); Czech Champion (1998); Slovak Champion (2002 & 2007).

-Movsesian came 3rd in the World Junior Championship of 1997, won the Czech Championship in 1998, the Slovakian Championship in 2002 and 2007.
+<National> He won the Czech Championship in 1998, the Slovakian Championship in 2002 and 2007.

-<World> Movsesian was seeded directly into the second round of the 1999 World Championship Knockout Tournament in Las Vegas, where he defeated Goran Dizdar, Peter Leko , and Alexei Fedorov in the preliminary rounds before losing in the quarter final to Vladimir Akopian.
-In New Delhi in the 2000 version of the event, he was again seeded directly into round 2 where he defeated Viorel Iordachescu before losing to Jaan Ehlvest in round 3.
-He qualified for the Knockout Championship in Moscow in 2002, defeating Vadim Malakhatko in round one before losing to Zurab Azmaiparashvili in round 2.
-In 2004 in Tripoli, he beat Konstantin Landa and Peter Acs , before being defeated by Veselin Topalov in round 3.
+<World> Movsesian was seeded directly into the second round of the FIDE World Championship Knockout Tournament (1999) in Las Vegas, where he defeated Goran Dizdar, Peter Leko , and Alexei Fedorov in the preliminary rounds before losing in the quarter final to Vladimir Akopian.
+In the FIDE World Championship Knockout Tournament (2000) held in New Delhi, he was again seeded directly into round 2 where he defeated Viorel Iordachescu before losing to Jaan Ehlvest in round 3.
+He qualified for the FIDE World Championship Knockout Tournament (2001/02) in Moscow, defeating Vadim Malakhatko in round one before losing to Zurab Azmaiparashvili in round 2.
+In FIDE World Championship Knockout Tournament (2004) in Tripoli, he beat Konstantin Landa and Peter Acs , before being defeated by Veselin Topalov in round 3.

 Movsesian’s early successes include 1st at Pardubice in 1995, Hamburg 1997, and Groningen 1998.
 He was a quarter finalist in the 1st FIDE World Cup (before it became part of the World Championship cycle), won Sarajevo outright in 2002 with 6/9 and in 2007 at the 37th Bosna Chess Tournament (2007) with 6.5/9.
 He came second in the 14th International GM Tournament at Salona in Croatia in 2006 behind Vladimir Malakhov, won the Czech Coal Carlsbad Tournament (2007) in Karlovy Vary with 4.5/7 on count back against co-leader Ruslan Ponomariov and also won the Mikhail Chigorin Memorial in Saint Petersburg in 2007 on countback from Alexei Gubajdullin.
-Other successes include winning Corus (Group B) (2008) with 9.5/13, one point ahead of Nigel Short and Etienne Bacrot ,
+Other successes include winning Corus Group B (2008) with 9.5/13, one point ahead of Nigel Short and Etienne Bacrot ,

 finishing =1st at the Gibraltar Masters with 7.5/10 and in

-January 2011 came =3rd at the category 18 Reggio Emilia (2010) with 5/9 (+1 -0 =8) behind the co=leaders Francisco Vallejo-Pons and Vugar Gashimov who finished with 6/9.
+January 2011 came =3rd at the category 18 Reggio Emilia (2010) with 5/9 (+1 -0 =8) behind the co=leaders Francisco Vallejo Pons and Vugar Gashimov who finished with 6/9.
 He scored 7/10 (+5 -1 =4) at the Tradewise Gibraltar (2012), placing =6th.
-In August 2012, he won the Master Tournament in the Biel Chess Festival (2012) and in January 2013, he placed =3rd place behind Richard Rapport and Arkadi Naiditsch with 8.5/13 at the Tata Steel Group B (2013).
+In August 2012, he won the Master Tournament in the Biel Chess Festival (2012) and in January 2013, he placed =3rd place behind Richard Rapport and Arkadij Naiditsch with 8.5/13 at the Tata Steel Group B (2013).

-In 2003, he played and won a 6 game match in Iceland against (now) 11 times Iceland Champion Hannes Stefansson by 4.5-1.5.
+In 2003, he played and won a 6 game match in Iceland against (now) 11 times Iceland Champion Hannes Hlifar Stefansson by 4.5-1.5.
 In June 2011 he played another six game match, this time with David Navara, this time losing by 2.5-3.5.

 He is married to WGM Petra Krupkova.